karlospn/aws-otel-tracing-demo/README.md

       AWS_SECRET_ACCESS_KEY: GO7BvT9IBLb4NudL0aGO7BvT9IBLb4NudL0a
 ```

-To summarize, if you want to run the apps you'll need to do the following steps:
+To summarize, if you want to run this demo you'll need to do the following steps:
 - Execute the CDK app on your AWS account.
 - Replace the values on the docker-compose.
-- Execute the docker-compose.
+- Execute ``docker-compose up``.

 # Output